foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_rnn_dense.rst

  -  :math:`{xa}_{j}`, :math:`{xb}_{j}`, :math:`{xn}_{j}` *–*
     :math:`j_{\text{th}}` *value in one of the input tensors.
-These input tensors might be current input, previous output, cell state or of another meaning depending on RNN Cell architecture*
+These input tensors might be current input, previous output, cell state or any other tensor depending on RNN Cell architecture*

  -  :math:`{Wa}_{i,j}, :math:`{Wb}_{i,j}`, :math:`text{Wc}_{i,j}` *– weight
     of* :math:`j_{th}\ `\ *input element for*
     :math:`i_{th}` *neuron in one of input weights tensors.
-These weights tensors might be input-to-a-gate weights, output-to-a-gate weights or of another meaning depending on RNN Cell architecture*
+These weights tensors might be input-to-a-gate weights, output-to-a-gate weights or any other tensor depending on RNN Cell architecture*

  -  :math:`y_{i}` *– output of* :math:`i_{th}` neuron
     ( :math:`i_{th}` *value in output tensor).*